 Case in point: I don’t travel anywhere alone with women I’m not related to.
 Nevertheless, I was contacted one afternoon by a 70-year-old lady in my church who was being harassed by scammers on the phone.
 She was out running errands and was so shaken up that she was in no condition to drive.
 My wife was unavailable, so I picked her up at the bank and drove her—alone—to the police station to file her report.
 My wife eventually met us at the police station to check on her.
 The fences are there for everyone’s protection, but in truly extenuating circumstances we have to use discernment about whether the fences help or hinder ministry.
 In this one case, I could not have left this lady by herself at the bank or allowed her to drive herself to the police department in her condition.
 But actual emergencies are rare.

 Avoiding the appearance of evil is a command we should follow.
 Human ideas on how to do this are guidelines.
 We must have guidelines to protect us, but we must not let our guidelines become rules that prevent us from obeying God’s other commands and doing ministry.
 Follow Biblical wisdom, use common sense, and build some fences that protect everyone while still allowing you the freedom to do what God has called.

 Note: Since everything today is treated as a political issue, I must include the disclaimer that my defense of Vice President Pence on this issue is not a blanket endorsement of the current administration.
 I have been a vocal critic of the unreserved endorsement offered to the President by many high-profile evangelicals.
-During the 2016 campaign, I preached about how both Donald Trump and Hillary Clinton held positions that should be objectionable to followers of Jesus Christ.
+During the 2016 campaign, I preached about how all of the candidates held positions that should be objectionable to followers of Jesus Christ.
 Nevertheless, I encourage Christians to pray for our leaders whether or not they personally voted for them.